aws/karpenter-provider-aws/website/content/en/preview/troubleshooting.md

 caused by: Post "https://api.pricing.us-east-1.amazonaws.com/": dial tcp 52.94.231.236:443: i/o timeout; RequestError: send request failed caused by: Post "https://api.pricing.us-east-1.amazonaws.com/": dial tcp 52.94.231.236:443: i/o timeout, using existing pricing data from 2022-08-17T00:19:52Z  {"commit": "4b5f953"}
 ```
-This network timeout from there being no VPC endpoint available for the [Price List Query API.](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/using-pelong.html).
+This network timeout occurs because there is no VPC endpoint available for the [Price List Query API.](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/using-pelong.html).
 To workaround this issue, Karpenter ships updated on-demand pricing data as part of the Karpenter binary; however, this means that pricing data will only be updated on Karpenter version upgrades.